 “For both campaigns, they’re seeing an acceleration of the trends we saw in 2016,” said Christopher Nicholas, a veteran Republican strategist.
 “Biden is doing better in the suburbs across the state.
 The Trump campaign is doing better in rural and exurban Pennsylvania.”

 Catherine Lalonde, 59, wasn’t even registered as a Democrat in 2016, but the trained nurse now leads the Butler County party.
+She was unaffiliated and voted for Hillary Clinton in 2016, only to be stunned by her loss.
 The Democrats’ office — it didn’t exist in 2016 — is a hive of candidates and voters picking up signs in the morning to replace those damaged or stolen during the night.

 Trump signs might dominate, but frustrated Democrats feel a new urgency about expressing themselves.

 “Other years, people tended to be a little more cautious about putting up signs because they’re in a place with a Republican majority,” Lalonde said.
 “But this year, they feel they have to do it.”

 But in Butler County, for every eager Democratic voter like Lalonde, there are more Republicans who are lining up to vote for Trump — and many believe that in this election, everything is at stake.